 Send your scores automatically once you take the ACT

-These score reports are typically sent within 2 to 8 weeks after the test date, or a little longer for ACT scores with the writing component.
+Score reports are typically sent within 2 to 8 weeks after the test date, or a little longer for ACT scores with the writing component.

 Send score reports to colleges after you take the ACT

 Once you submit a request for score reports, it cannot be changed or canceled.
-So triple check before you hit submit!

 How do colleges use ACT scores?

-1. To determine which students get admitted
+1. To determine which students are admitted

 3. To place students in classes